ProjectLiminality/ProjectLiminalityMVP/DreamSongMigrationProcess.md

 - [2024-09-08] Created src/utils/fileUtils.js with readDreamSongCanvas and listMediaFiles functions
 - [2024-09-08] Updated src/services/electronService.js with readFile and listFiles functions
 - [2024-09-08] Created src/utils/dreamSongUtils.js with parseDreamSongCanvas, topologicalSort, and processDreamSongData functions
+- [2024-09-08] Updated src/components/DreamSong.js to use the new utility functions
+- [2024-09-08] Implemented initial rendering logic for the linear flow of elements in DreamSong.js
+- [2024-09-08] Added basic click handling for media files in DreamSong.js

 ### In Progress
-- [2024-09-08] Implementing data processing utilities for DreamSong migration
+- [2024-09-08] Refining and testing the DreamSong component implementation

 ### Current Challenges
-- No current challenges
+- Ensuring proper integration of the DreamSong component with the existing Dreamgraph structure
+- Handling potential edge cases in the DreamSong canvas data parsing and rendering

 ### Next Steps
-- Update src/components/DreamSong.js to use the new utility functions
+- Test the DreamSong component with various canvas data structures to ensure robustness
+- Implement error handling and fallback rendering for incomplete or malformed canvas data
+- Integrate the DreamSong component more tightly with the Dreamgraph component
-- Implement rendering logic for the linear flow of elements in DreamSong.js
+- Implement smooth transitions and animations for the linear flow rendering
-- Add click handling for media files in DreamSong.js
+- Optimize performance for large DreamSong canvas files

 ### Notes
 - The topological sort function includes a check for cycles in the graph, which might be useful for error handling or future improvements.
+- The current implementation assumes a specific structure for the DreamSong canvas data.
+We may need to make it more flexible to handle variations in the data format.
+- Consider implementing a caching mechanism for parsed DreamSong data to improve performance on subsequent renders.
+- The legacy code in linearFlowCanvas.js provides valuable insights into handling complex rendering scenarios, which we should incorporate into our React implementation.